evereverland/2019/everlandings/tony-dingman/README.md

 A drinking buddy with whom I'm a big fan.

-Every day we writes a rhyme.
+Every day he writes a rhyme.

-Perhaps until the end time.
+Perhaps until the end of time.

-I hope he writes better than I can.
+Here's hoping he writes much better than I can.